Aun Aqui? Who or what the hell is that?

-I liked the connotations of the phrase “still here.”
-In Spanish, it is “aun aqui.”
-I was thirteen when I fell in love with the expression, and now, more than a decade later, it is an even more fitting description of myself.
+I liked that there were various (and even conflicting) connotations and feelings embedded into the phrase “still here.”
+I discovered that, in Spanish, the phrase was “aun aqui.”
+I was thirteen when I fell in love with this expression, and now, more than a decade later, it is an even more fitting description of myself.
 So I took it, years ago; the beautiful expression: “Aun Aqui.”
 I took it as my own.
 I have it tattooed on my arm.
-It’s my stage and pen name.
+It’s my stage name and my pen name.

-As you read through my blog, you’ll see that I’m a simple person.
+As you peruse my blog, you’ll notice that I’m a simple person.
 I like to critique and fuss, but I’m generally optimistic.
 I’m long-winded; I draw stories out in galactic proportions and I’m far too detailed in my recollections, but I enjoy the process of reliving the moments that impressed me, terrified me, and caused me to change direction.
-I’ve been let go of, and I’ve had to let go — of people, places, ideas, beliefs and things.
+I’ve been let go of, and I’ve also had to let go — of people, places, ideas, beliefs and things.
 I’ve been used and tossed away, but I’ve also been loved and cherished.
-I relish feelings and pursue passion and purpose in life more than anything else.
+I relish feelings and practice my passions and pursue purpose and meaningful relationships in life more than I do anything else.
 I enjoy the little things and make a pretty big deal out of them.

 I’m glad you stopped by!
-Please feel free to drop me a line.
+Please feel free to reach out to me anytime.